tkyasu999/Othello/README.md

 - othello_cpu.c
   - Competitive CPU code for checking program exercises.
   - Weak due to random algorithm.
-- othello_template.c
-  - Template implementing input specifications.
-  - Under construction.
-- othello_template_starter.c
+- othello_cpu_smart.c
-  - A template that allows you to try out the implementation by changing just a few lines.
+  - A program to determine the position with the highest number of flippable stones.

 ## Specification